Credit Score Basics > How do you get rid of a default on your credit file?

 How do I remove a default from my credit report?

-There are three ways to remove a default from your credit history: wait six years or submit a Notice of Correction.
+There are two ways to remove a default from your credit history: wait six years or submit a Notice of Correction.

 Once six years have passed, the lender cannot re-register the default – even if you still owe money.
 That's not to say that the debt is gone.
 You should still continue to make any remaining payments, as the lender could go on to register a CCJ against you.
 A CCJ will be visible for another six years on your credit report and is also generally seen as much more severe than a regular default.